Welcome back, Rush Limboy and the EIB Network, where we say, folks, I say more in five seconds than most hosts say an entire week.

 And now we learn that her organic garden has been perverted with sludge left over from the Clinton years.

-Michelle's organic dream has been dashed by a nasty toxic legacy lurking in the soil.
+Michelle's organic dream has been dashed by a nasty, toxic legacy lurking in the soil.

 And it was the Clinton team that did it.

-Now the oil price has been spiking up, and I got an email from a guy in New Jersey who said it went up a buck overnight.
+And I got an email from a guy in New Jersey who said it went up a buck overnight.

 You know, in New Jersey, you cannot pump your own gas.